11 Reasons Why to Avoid Breaking ConcreteMarch 28, 2022

 Let’s just say it, breaking concrete is a dirty job, and not meant for every project.
 If it seems labor intensive, exhausting, and challenging, you’re right…it is!
 In the perfect world it may be an easy way to save a buck by doing it yourself but that may leave you with many trips to the home improvement store and a few chiropractor bills.
 On the other hand, hiring this out to a local contractor could cost you upwards of $2,000.
 Neither option is ideal.

 Zoeller is here to encourage you to skip the step of breaking concrete because it is possible to have a clean, modern and fully functional bathroom without breaking any concrete.
 This is where the Zoeller Qwik Jon® above grade plumbing solution comes in.
-We’ve put together 10 reasons why you should skip breaking concrete and go for a trustworthy, convenient above grade plumbing solution such as the Qwik Jon®.
+We’ve put together 10 reasons why you should skip breaking concrete and go for a trustworthy, convenient above grade plumbing solution such as the Qwik Jon® Premier.

 #1 Health.
 Hired contractors may not put a ton of thought into that cloud of dust that instantly occurs when concrete is cut or broken.
 Concrete contains a compound called crystalline silica, and when airborne it can be a health concern.
 You don’t want your friends, family or construction crew breathing in that polluted air.